 Calming the fears of Home Insurance buyers

 One of the greatest fears of many home insurance buyers is the thought that they might not be buying enough coverage for their house.
 Most homeowners think that buying the minimum will be enough until they need to file a claim and realize that their home insurance can’t cover all the damages.
-If you have a mortgage, your lender will most likely require that your coverage is equal to 100% of the replacement cost of your house.
+How much dwelling coverage should I have?

 However, even if your house is paid off, still, it is always best to have peace of mind that your house will be covered whatever happens.
 Remember, this is one of your biggest investments, you surely don’t want to have it all to waste once a disaster comes.

 Buying the right amount of insurance can be tricky because it depends on many factors.
 As of March 2020, the average amount of homeowners’ insurance premium is $1,211 per year according to NAIC.
 But again, the amount of your insurance does not only depend on the value of your house.